In England and Wales, hate crimes are any crimes that are targeted because of hostility or prejudice in relation to:

 Internet Hate Crime

-The True Vision website (which is published by the Association of Chief Police Officers on behalf of all the police services in England and Wales) explains how the police respond to hate crime on the internet and how you can report it to us.
+- The True Vision website (which is published by the National Police Chief's Council on behalf of all the police services in England and Wales) explains how the police respond to hate crime on the internet and how you can report it to us.